 Toilet and picnic areas can be found at the start of the trail, near the car park.

-Combine your trip to Gardners Falls with another waterfall adventure, swimming hole, hiking trail or a trip to Montville or Malaney.
-Like I said, the trail is very short so why not make the most of your time in the area and visit another attraction.
+- Combine your trip to Gardners Falls with another waterfall adventure, swimming hole, hiking trail or a trip to Montville or Malaney.
+As I said, the trail is very short so why not make the most of your time in the area and visit another attraction.
+Kondalilla Falls is another nearby waterfall.